JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-16.png)<br>
 <br>

+The action chain should now look like this:<br>

 ![](/images/david-search-21.png)<br>
 <br>

-Now go back to the `Designer` view, click the submit button, and bind this action chain to whenever someone clicks the search button.
-There should be one event binded to the search button that clears any existing images/descrpitions then loads more images/descriptions.
+Our new action chain now clears any existing images/descriptions before loading other ones, and is still bounded to the search button.

 ![](/images/david-search-17.png)<br>
 <br>